 NEFT and RTGS are electronically safe and can be used for various purposes like,

 - Paying insurance premium

 How to find the IFSC Code of Reserve Bank of India Branches?

-Step 1: Log in to website link banksifsccodes.com containing detailed information about the IFSC code of branches of different banks of India.
+Step 1: Visit to the website link findyourbank.in containing detailed information about the IFSC code of branches of different banks of India.
 This time, we will find out IFSC code of Reserve Bank of India, PAD branch.

 Step 2: Once you have logged in to this site, Select Bank Name as “Reserve Bank Of India”, State Name as “Delhi”, District Name as “New Delhi” and the branch as “PAD”.